rondagdag/why-ai-in-js/explain-by-generation/docs/README.md

 # Documentation

-This folder contains all the documentation files for the Explain in Generations Chrome extension.
+This folder contains all the documentation files for the Explain by Generation Chrome extension.

 ## 📋 Documentation Files